mantidproject/mantid/docs/source/algorithms/RotateSampleShape-v1.rst

 Use this algorithm to define the initial orientation of the sample with respect to the beam and instrument by giving the axes, angle and directions of rotations.
-Enter each axis in the order of rotation, starting with the one farthest from the sample.
+Enter each axis in the order of rotation, starting with the one farthest from the sample similar to :ref:`algm-SetGoniometer`

 You may enter up to 6 axes, for each of which you must define 5 values as below separated by
 commas: